OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom functions project

  To start, you'll create the code project to build your custom function add-in.
-The [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office) will set up your project with some initial custom functions that you can try out.
+The [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office) will set up your project with some prebuilt custom functions that you can try out.

 1. Run the following command and then answer the prompts as follows.